rikenbit/Q2-pipeline/README.md

 python make_reference.py
 ```

-If it ends normally, the following files will be created under the specified directory
+If it ends normally, the following files will be created under the specified directory.

 ```
 .